|$599 – $1,374||Price Range||$849 – $1,399|

 Given that the bed has coils, you’d expect it to have a bouncy and responsive feel.
 That is indeed the case with Brooklyn Signature Hybrid mattress.
 And, since it doesn’t have any memory foam, it just feels like a big piece of soft and comfy foam on top of coils (which is pretty much what it is).

 The coils do a great job of supporting you and the foams contour to the shape of your body.
 That said, it’s not like sleeping on the Tomorrow Sleep Hybrid since you won’t “melt” into the bed.
 It’s really easy to rotate between any sleeping position you want.

 Another differentiator for Brooklyn Signature is that you have three firmness classes from which to choose: Soft, Medium, and Firm.
 As you might have expected, the Medium option is the most popular since it’s able to manage any sleeping position, though, it’s still on the softer end.

 The Soft model is really just intended for petite side sleepers or anyone that needs a truly plush mattress.
 The Firm model isn’t too firm overall, but it would be a little too firm for most strict side sleepers.
 That said, if you’re fond of sleeping on your back or stomach, it’s our favorite of the bunch.

 Of course, we award points to the Brooklyn Signature for the hybrid construction and three firmness options, but realistically the biggest deciding factor for most shoppers will be the take-home price.
 After discount, in many cases, Brooklyn Signature will be a hair more affordable than Leesa.

-Both beds have an MSRP that’s closer to $1,000, but Brooklyn Bedding is more aggressive with their deals and coupons.
+Both beds have an MSRP that’s close to $1,000 (queen size), but Brooklyn Bedding is more aggressive with their deals and coupons.
 We have our theories as to why that’s the case, but it probably just comes down to the fact that Brooklyn Bedding owns their manufacturing facility and can afford to make deeper cuts to prices.